Thad McFadden (basketball): National team career

 McFadden is a member of the senior Georgian national basketball team.
 He made his debut at a major tournament at EuroBasket 2022 which was co-hosted by Georgia, averaging 15 points per game.

 He also helped Georgia qualify for its first-ever World Cup in 2023.

 The Basketball Tournament (TBT) (2017–present)

 In the summer of 2017, McFadden played in The Basketball Tournament, aired on ESPN, for The Pearl 31's.
 He competed for the $2 million prize, and for The Pearl 31's, he scored 22 points and grabbed 5 rebounds, in their first round loss to Armored Athlete, by a score of 119–74.

-Personal
+Personal life

-He is the son of former NFL professional American football player Thad McFadden Sr. and Flint business owner Lisa McFadden.
+McFadden is the son of former NFL professional American football player Thad McFadden Sr. and Flint business owner Lisa McFadden.